Basil Coetzee: Career and anti-apartheid activism

+Style

-Coetzee was born in District Six, Cape Town, South Africa.
-Mountain Records describes Coetzee thus: His distinctive raunchy tenor sound and the untiring commitment to his cultural roots made him one of the best known jazzmen to come out of South Africa.
+Basil Coetzee contributed to the emergence of a South African jazz that blended American hard bop with the traditional rhythms of marabi and kwela.
+It was this blend that gave South African jazz much of its distinctive sound and its lively, assertive character.
+And it was precisely this assertiveness and this blend of influences that the apartheid government detested.
+Mountain Records, which would be his label throughout his career, describes Coetzee thus: "His distinctive raunchy tenor sound and the untiring commitment to his cultural roots made him one of the best known jazzmen to come out of South Africa.
 He earned the nickname "Manenberg" after the hugely successful collaboration with Dollar Brand in the late seventies.
 Basil toured and recorded extensively with Brand (Abdullah Ibrahim).
-Together with Robbie Jansen they created the unique brass sound of the group The Pacific Express inspiring many younger cape jazz musicians in Cape Town.
+Together with Robbie Jansen they created the unique brass sound of the group The Pacific Express inspiring many younger cape jazz musicians in Cape Town".

-He is probably best known for his recording work with Abdullah Ibrahim (previously known as Dollar Brand).
-Ibrahim recorded his composition "Mannenberg" with Coetzee – it became an enormous hit in the townships and impressed musicians as the recording is reputed to have been made in just one take.

-Abdullah Ibrahim is quoted by the BBC as saying, "Even Basil himself said that in later years he would use that solo as a study exercise.
-We also use it now in our teaching as a required solo that young musicians have to play."

-The composition "Manenberg" became a South African jazz classic, and is also internationally renowned (indeed, a visit to the Cape Town waterfront will still today reward the jazz enthusiast with the "Manenberg" jazz venue).

 An article in The Scotsman records that "Coetzee developed a soulful, gospel-influenced instrumental voice which had a raw, impassioned urgency at its core.
 He often explained that his sound was reflection of the life around him, a product of the fact that 'there's a lot of poverty in the townships, and people are frustrated, and my sound is created within that environment.'"

-Coetzee was signed to the Cape Town based Mountain Records label for a large part of his recording career and made his only solo albums for the label.

-In 1988 he toured Europe, and released the album Sabenza, with Robbie Jansen, Paul Abrahams (bassist) and Jack Momple, who had all left American-influenced jazz in search of their Cape roots.
-Recorded in one week, this album changed perceptions about local jazz and includes some Cape Jazz jewels.
-It was followed by the album Monwabisi, Coetzee's second solo project.
-It was recorded in difficult times for the artist as he sought to establish his name away from previous successful associations.
-In the period between leaving his former Pacific Express associates and playing only sporadically for Ibrahim, Coetzee and bass player Paul Abrahams worked together as a duo.
-Many of the works on this album were arranged and written by them.

-After Abdullah Ibrahim's return to South Africa from exile, Coetzee regularly performed in Ibrahim's various ensembles.
-The band Sabenza was active on the local scene, and regularly featured bassist Paul Abrahams, guitarist James Kibby, and drummer Vic Higgins.